ckan/ckanext-dcat/README.md

     ckanext.dcat.datasets_per_page = 20

-The catalog endpoint also supports a `modified_date` parameter to restrict datasets to those modified from a certain date.
+The catalog endpoint also supports a `modified_since` parameter to restrict datasets to those modified from a certain date.
 The parameter value should be a valid ISO-8601 date:

 http://demo.ckan.org/catalog.xml?modified_since=2015-07-24